r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

-Check results using R-devel on an arm64 ('M1 Pro') Mac running macOS 14.6.1 'Sonoma' with Xcode/CLT 16 and the build of gfortran (a fork of 14.1) from https://github.com/R-macos/gcc-14-branch/releases/tag/14.1-darwin)
+Check results using R-devel on an arm64 ('M1 Pro') Mac running macOS 15.0 'Sequoia' with Xcode/CLT 16 and the build of gfortran (a fork of 14.1) from https://github.com/R-macos/gcc-14-branch/releases/tag/14.1-darwin)

 Timezone Europe/London